Barry-Greaves/machine-learning/README.md

 ### Supler Simple Dev - [HTML & CSS Full Course](https://youtu.be/G3e-cpL7ofc)

-I used this resource to learn the principals of flexboxes and CSS grid which are used extensively throughout the website.
+- I used this resource to learn the principals of flexboxes and CSS grid which are used extensively throughout the website.

 ### Code with Ania Kubów - [HTML Forms using Form Submit](https://www.youtube.com/watch?v=r4RQ38EoLds)

-I used this tutorial to learn how to create a working HTML form using only HTML & CSS linking it to the free Form Submit service.
+- I used this tutorial to learn how to create a working HTML form using only HTML & CSS linking it to the free Form Submit service.

 ### Angela Delise - [Responsive Navigation Bar Only CSS | Mobile First Design](https://www.youtube.com/watch?v=SIzi9z8mrTk)

-I used this tutorial to learn how to create a responsive nav bar that switched to a burger icon when the screen narrows to a max width 900px.
+- I used this tutorial to learn how to create a responsive nav bar that switched to a burger icon when the screen narrows to a max width 900px.
 I used a modified version of the code for the live website, but the principal of creating a checkbox to control the burger icon was taken from this tutorial.

 ## Media

 ### Images

-The images used for the hero images on the index, software & hardware courses pages courses were licenced from [Adobe Stock](https://stock.adobe.com/).
+- The images used for the hero images on the index, software & hardware courses pages courses were licenced from [Adobe Stock](https://stock.adobe.com/).

-The studio image of headphones used in the about section on the index page is from [Pexels](https://www.pexels.com/).
+- The studio image of headphones used in the about section on the index page is from [Pexels](https://www.pexels.com/).

-The images used for the hardware course, software and tutorials pages aswell as the courses selection grid were created in Adobe Photoshop.
+- The images used for the hardware course, software and tutorials pages aswell as the courses selection grid were created in Adobe Photoshop.
 I used PNG images of various pieces of hardware downloaed from [Fav PNG](https://favpng.com/) and overlayed them onto created background images I created using the websites color palette.

 ### Fonts

+- Myriad Pro Condensed
+- Roboto Mono
+- Ultra Brutalism

 ### Icons

+- I used [Font Awesome](https://fontawesome.com) for the social media icons in the footer on each page

 <hr>